 Myopia control can improve your vision and slow the progression of nearsightedness.
-With the help of leading optometrists Ray Corbin-Simon, OD and Madelyne Latorre-Magsaysay, OD of In Focus Vision Center & Eyecare, you have plenty of myopia control options available.
+With the help of leading optometrist Ray Corbin-Simon, OD of In Focus Vision Center & Eyecare, you have plenty of myopia control options available.
 Find out which one is right for you by scheduling an evaluation with the team at this Piscataway, New Jersey clinic.
 Schedule your evaluation by clicking on the online scheduling feature, or by calling the office.

 Nearsightedness, also known as myopia or short-sightedness, is a vision problem that means you can clearly view things up close, like while reading.
 But anything that’s farther away becomes blurry.